germain-hug/Deep-RL-Keras/README.md

 <br />

 ## N-step Asynchronous Advantage Actor Critic (A3C)
 In a similar fashion as the A2C algorithm, the implementation of A3C incorporates asynchronous weight updates, allowing for much faster computation.
 We use multiple agents to perform gradient ascent asynchronously, over multiple threads.
+We test A3C on the Atari Breakout environment.

 ```bash
 python3 A3C/main.py --env CartPole-v1 --nb_episodes 1000 --n_threads 16
 ```

 ## Deep Deterministic Policy Gradient (DDPG)
 The DDPG algorithm is a model-free, off-policy algorithm for continuous control.
 Similarly to A2C, it is an actor-critic algorithm in which the actor is trained on a deterministic target policy, and the critic predicts Q-Values.
 In order to reduce variance and increase stability, we use experience replay and separate target networks.
 Moreover, as hinted by [OpenAI](https://blog.openai.com/better-exploration-with-parameter-noise/), we encourage exploration through parameter space noise (as opposed to traditional action space noise).
+We test DDPG on the Lunar Lander environment.

 ```bash
 python3 DDPG/main.py --nb_episodes 1000 --n_threads 16